Control of TSEs (including BSE and scrapie)

 Determination of BSE status: Classification

 The BSE status of Member States or third countries or regions thereof is to be determined by classification into one of three categories depending on the BSE risk involved: a negligible risk, a controlled risk and an undetermined risk.
 This classification is based on that of the World Organisation for Animal Health (OIE) since July 2007, and is laid down in Commission Decision 2007/453/EC, which is regularly amended.
-The BSE status of EU Member States and neighbouring countries according to Commission Decision 2007/453/EC as last amended is summarised on the linked map.
+The BSE status of EU Member States and EFTA countries according to Commission Decision 2007/453/EC as last amended is summarised on the linked map.

 Member States may introduce breeding programmes to select for resistance to TSEs in their ovine populations.
 It has been shown that sheep of a certain genotype are more resistant to scrapie.
 See Annex VII to the TSE Regulation.